 Peneda-Gerês National Park

-The picturesque village of Soajo, famous for its cluster of historic granite espigueiros (grain stores), serves as an excellent base for hikes.
 The stunning Arado Waterfall attracts photographers and adventurous visitors for canyoning and cliff jumping.
 During warmer months, crystal-clear lagoons like the famous Poço Azul offer perfect spots for a refreshing swim.
-The park also supports diverse wildlife, including rare Garrano wild horses, wolves, and golden eagles.

 The Arouca 516 and Paiva Walkways

-In the Arouca Geopark, the 516 Arouca suspension bridge stretches 516 meters across a gorge at 175 meters above the Paiva River, making it the world’s longest pedestrian suspension bridge.
-Walking across the transparent metal grid floor provides an adrenaline-pumping perspective on the dramatic landscapes below.
+In the Arouca Geopark, the 516 Arouca suspension bridge stretches 516 meters (1,693 feet) across a massive gorge.
+It sits 175 meters (574 feet) above the Paiva River, making it the world’s longest pedestrian suspension bridge.

-The bridge connects to the Passadiços do Paiva (Paiva Walkways), an 8.7-kilometer wooden boardwalk that zigzags steeply along the Paiva River cliffs, passing waterfalls and rapids.
-It’s important to note this isn’t a spontaneous activity; tickets must be booked online in advance.
-Organized day tours from Porto are often the most convenient option, handling all transportation and ticketing logistics.
+This 8.7-kilometer (5.4-mile) wooden boardwalk zigzags steeply along the Paiva River cliffs, passing waterfalls and rapids.
+It is important to note this isn’t a spontaneous activity, as tickets must be booked online well in advance.

 Immersive Cultural Experiences in Northern Portugal